-https://www.cdc.gov/mmwr/preview/mmwrhtml/rr5902a1.htm Use of a reduced (4-dose) vaccine schedule for post exposure prophylaxis to prevent human rabies - recommendations of the Advisory Committee on Immunization Practices.
-(2010) MMWR 59:RR-2
+CDC MMWR Use of a reduced (4-dose) vaccine schedule for post exposure prophylaxis to prevent human rabies - recommendations of the Advisory Committee on Immunization Practices pm, or fax a Confidential Morbidity Report (CMR) to 650-573-2919.

-The Communicable Disease Control Program is available to help meet the reporting needs of, and answer questions for, San Mateo County providers.
-To report a disease or outbreak, please call 650-573-2346, Monday through Friday, 8:00 am to 5:00 pm, or fax a Confidential Morbidity Report (CMR) to 650-573-2919.
 You may download an electronic copy of the CMR at smchealth.org/cmr.
-Web-based reporting via CalREDIE is also available.
+Web-based reporting via CaIREDIE is also available.
 Please contact us if you would like to know more about, and sign up for, web-based reporting.
 Non-urgent questions and/or general inquiries may be directed to SMCCDControl@smcgov.org.